petersulyok/smfc/ARCHITECTURE.md

   not propagated: it becomes `ControlState.LOST` with `confirmed=False`, so `Service` re-acquires without counting it as observed drift.
 - `end(zones, level)` applies the exit level and restores the platform state.

+`Service` caches both halves of the returned `ControlStatus`: the observed base fan mode in `last_fan_mode`, and the verdict in `last_control_held` / `last_control_detail`.
+On X14/H14 the two are unrelated, because the mode names the curve the fans fall back to while the verdict is about the per-zone manual latch.
+A reader of `/snapshot` or `/metrics` cannot derive one from the other, so both are published, and `smfc-client` colours its fan mode line by the verdict.

+The names on the wire are older than this split. `enforce_fan_mode=` shipped as a configuration key and `smfc_fan_mode_enforced_total` shipped in 6.0.0, both before control became platform-defined.
+They keep their names, because renaming them would break configurations, dashboards and Prometheus history.
+Internally the same concept is called *control*.
+The asymmetry is deliberate, not an oversight.

 `start()` is called by `Service.run()` (after the pre-change state has been logged) and again by `_check_fan_mode()` on every recovery; `end()` is called once at